 The Board considers market trends regularly and reviews their likely long-term implications.
 Our business relationships and procedures are developed over time and are regularly reviewed to ensure as a Group we conduct business responsibly and sustainably.
-The Board acquires a first-hand understanding of its business relationships through regular dialogue and site visits where appropriate.
-Engagement is ensured from the initial tender processes to embedded sales and engineering project meetings and reinforced by an open door culture, whilst actively seeking feedback.
+The Board, through its legal and compliance teams, continually monitors changes in legislation and is committed to complying with all legal and regulatory requirements.
+Additionally, it acquires a first-hand understanding of its business relationships and compliance through regular dialogue and site visits where appropriate.
+Engagement is ensured from the initial tender processes to embedded sales and engineering project meetings and reinforced by an open-door culture, whilst actively seeking feedback.